7 Elements of an Effective Home Page

 - GeneratePress is a theme framework that is lightweight, mobile-first and easy to customize without coding.
 Upgrade to the Pro version for $39 for even more control.

 - Beaver Builder (affiliate link) is one of the best paige builders on the market.
 It’s easy to learn, works with almost any theme and most importantly, doesn’t leave a mess of short codes if you decide to turn it off.

 - Thrive Themes (affiliate link) has all my go-to marketing focused WordPress tools.
 Thrive Ovation is what I use to capture testimonials and display them automatically in the right place at the right time.

 - Calendly is my online calendar that syncs with my schedule and allows people to make appointments without the back and forth emails.

-If you need help turning your website into a growth engine that brings you more customers, apply to work with us today.
+If you need help turning your website into a growth engine that brings you more customers, apply for a free strategy session.